MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 When merchant tries to cancel agreement, which has payments in reserved state - agreement gets cancelled, payments stay in reserved state.
 This is changing from Nordic Wallet Launch.
 When merchant cancels agreement all reserved payments will be canceled too.

-:star: **Recommendation:** Capture reserved payments if needed before calceling the agreement.
-This applies just if you have agreement cancelation implimented from your environment and you are using payments with reservation.
+:star: **Recommendation:** Capture reserved payments if needed before canceling the agreement.
+This applies just if you have agreement cancellation implemented from your environment and you are using payments with reservation.

 ## **2. Recurring payments**